libremfg/rhize-docs/content/how-to/gql/query.md

 {{< notice "caution" >}}

-Ordered queries **return only the first thousand records of the ordered field.**
+Ordered queries **return only the first 1000 records of the ordered field.**
 This cause surprising omissions, especially if you combine `order` with a [`@cascade`]({{< relref "filter#cascade" >}}) filter in a nested field.

 {{< /notice >}}